 Care for the individual is also seen in the commitment of our students to volunteering.
-We have an incredibly strong team of Sixth Form Student Leaders who work with younger students in lessons each week and who lead the thriving School Council which has regular meetings with each year group.
+We have an incredibly strong team of Sixth Form Student Leaders who work with younger students in lessons each week and who lead the thriving School Council.
 We also have a dedicated team of Year 10 Student Leaders as well as Literacy and Numeracy Leaders, working both across our school and with our primary partners.

-We are also proud of our Paired Reading programme and the care this offers to individuals in our school learning community.
+We are also proud of our Paired Reading and Accelerated Reader programmes and the care this offers to individuals.
 We are passionate about giving students the chance to work with their peers and develop positive, supportive relationships.
 The outcomes our Post-16 students achieve are amongst the strongest in the country and our Sixth Form students work in a variety of ways to enhance the experience of lower school students, providing individual care and encouragement and an ethos of aspiration.
 Paired Reading has proven a particular success, with more able and interested Year 11, 12 and 13 students reading with a student from Year 7, 8 or 9 each week.
 These students form extremely positive relationships with role models in upper school, their confidence and ability develops and their whole attitude towards reading for pleasure has become more positive.
-The Paired Reading programme has added, on average, 0.9 months onto the reading age of students participating.

 “The very strong relationships throughout the school built on mutual respect underpinned by the explicit vision and Christian values.”